 I’m going into Year 13 which means right now, all my attention is on writing a killer personal statement.
-I’m not going to pretend I know how to write an amazing personal statement myself, however, I’ve done a lot of research and collated lots of tips from professionals on how to make your personal statement great.
+I’m not going to pretend I know how to write an amazing piece myself, however, I’ve done a lot of research and collated lots of tips from professionals on how to make your personal statement great.
 Read on to discover some really helpful tips…

 - Make everything relevant to your course